franleplant/nosleepjavascript-blog/content/blog/redux-data-fetching-antipattern/index.md

 ## The typical data fetching in Redux

-This is a very simplistic way to data fetch to Redux, it is probably not production ready and has problems.
+This is a very simplistic way to data fetch to Redux, it is probably not production ready and has unresolved problems.

 ```typescript:title=post.action.ts
 import {